-When you first start using OneCNC you should check the output is formatted correctly for your machine.
-Once your format is proven you can post files with confidence.
+When you first start using OneCNC you should check through the output to make sure it is formatted the way you want for your machine.
+You can post and send files with confidence once your format is proven.

-Click on the Send icon on the OneCNC Link Standard toolbar to open the communication dialog for your machine.
+To send the file to your machine, click on the Send icon on the OneCNC Link Standard toolbar to open the communication dialog for your machine.